Healthy Fats For Brain Health

 According to Harvard Health, monounsaturated fats can improve learning and memory, while also reducing symptoms of anxiety and depression.

-So next time you’re whisking up a salad or cooking dinner, don’t shy away from adding a generous drizzle of olive oil or a handful of diced avocado; your mind will thank you!
+So next time you’re whisking up a salad or dinner, don’t shy away from adding a generous drizzle of olive oil or a handful of diced avocado; your mind will thank you!

 Now let’s delve into specifics; consider the avocado benefits that contribute to mental wellness.